alphagov/paas-team-manual/source/upcoming_plans/ireland_decomissioning.html.md

     - [ ] [paas-tech-docs](https://github.com/alphagov/paas-tech-docs)
 - [ ] Remove environment config in [paas-credentials](https://github.com/alphagov/paas-credentials).
 - [ ] Remove references to prod environment (not the prod account) in [paas-cf](https://github.com/alphagov/paas-cf) and [paas-bootstrap](https://github.com/alphagov/paas-bootstrap).
 We have a 'prod' and 'prod-lon' environment that both use the 'prod' aws account.
+- [ ] Remove alerting for ireland in Pagerduty